Scottish Spooks and Spirits

 Halloween is approaching…

-It’s the perfect time of year to eat some candy, carve pumpkins and read spooky tales.
+and we’re settling in for candy, pumpkin carving, and spooky Scottish Halloween tales told fireside.
 Luckily, Scotland is known for having a bit of a ghostly past with plenty of haunting stories.
-We’ve picked a few of our favorite spooky tales from Trust properties to share with you.
-They are likely to send shivers down your spine and maybe, for the brave among us, the desire to visit these properties and see if you can experience a ghostly encounter yourself!
+We’ve picked a few of our favorite tales from Trust properties to send shivers down your spine and maybe, for the brave among us, the desire to visit these places and see for yourself!

 A Haunting at The Hill House